ihesp/rcesm1/_sources/introduction.rst

 How To Use This Document
 ------------------------

-This guide instructs both novice and experienced users on downloading, building and running the **Regional Community Earth System Model (RCESM)**.
+This guide is intended to instruct both novice and experienced users on downloading, building and running the **Regional Community Earth System Model (RCESM)**.

 RCESM is built on the `CIME framework <http://github.com/ESMCI/cime>`_.